Chairperson: Lisa Boland

 We can invite speakers to address parents on issues which are topical or relevant e.g. Parenting – your child’s relationships, Transition from Primary to Secondary School, Internet Safety.

 The RSE (Relationship and Sexuality) talks to 6th class are organised and funded by the Parents Association.
+If you have any suggestions for topics you would like to see addressed please contact the PA.

 For new parents coming to the school, we are a point of contact for any query there may be about settling in and how the school runs.
 New parents might find it useful to read the Tips for Parents